bireme/architecture-for-data-mining/README.md

 ## FI-Admin integration

 FI-Admin's database runs in MySQL Server and is used for parts of the data transformation process.
-The JDBC connector was available in `Mysql-connector-java` was leveraged in this part of the process.
+The JDBC connector available in `Mysql-connector-java` was leveraged in this part of the process.

 ## Logging (Scribe)